 Local production reduces the need to ship raw materials and products around as well as guaranteeing decent production conditions.
 When I weave the fabrics that I use in my products myself, I know exactly how they’re made and what has gone into making them: materials, time and expertise.

 To put it simply, zero waste principles aim to reduce the amount of garbage going to the landfill as much as possible, if not completely.
-In my practise, zero waste principles can be seen in many processes: I recycle everything I can, I choose recycling friendly materials for my packaging and marketing materials, and I carefully plan production so that there are as little leftovers as possible.
+In my practice, zero waste principles can be seen in many processes: I recycle everything I can, I choose recycling friendly materials for my packaging and marketing materials, and I carefully plan production so that there are as little leftovers as possible.

 Using natural and recycled/second-hand materials